kaitlyndickinson/AI-Data-Analytics/README.md

 - You can change the model being used in the llm.py file, simply kept it on gpt-3.5-turbo since it's cheap.
 - If you come across this repository and have any feature requests, feel free to open an issue!
 Also, if you want to collaborate, feel free to mess around and open a pull request!

+## Initial Setup
+1. Install dependencies with requirements.txt file.
+2. Paste your OpenAI API key into the constants_temp.py file and rename it to constants.py.
+3. Run the command "streamlit run main.py".

+That's it! :)
 ## Future Plans
 - Ability to automatically determine which datasets to pull from and construct multiple queries at once (would be useful for comparing data across multiple datasets).
 - Generate diagrams, documents, and findings in one singular document (could be useful for companies wanting a automatic way to quickly analyze data without manually going through the CSV files).
 - In general, better error handling.
 This was a quick prototype I whipped up so there may be issues I haven't handled yet.
+- Integrate LLAMA 3 model, which could be done pretty easily (it's on another branch).
+This is what I initially started with, but it was just so **dang** slow, so I resulted to OpenAI.